UWARG/autonomy-bootcamp/README.md

 Runner:
  - Handles the training and testing of the neural network, based on if the `train` or `test` argument was passed.

+Accuracy and Loss graph as expected during training:
 ![plot](plot.png)

+Logs during training phase:
 ![plot](training_log.png)
+(You can see why I stopped after ~75% accuracy)

+Logs during testing phase:
 ![plot](testing_log.png)